-Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require that we apply appropriate procedures to determine whether maintains on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
-In Connection with our audit, we determined that iMater Academy maintained on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
+Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require that we report the results of our determination as to whether iMater Academy maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that iMater Academy maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.